PhysicalAddons/web-pow/docs/getting-started.md

 ??? warning "Use on MacOS (currently not supported on Eevee).
 But works with a workaround 👇"
     How to avoid Pink issue on MacOS Eevee (requires PSA addon):

-    - Add Physical Open Water (PCO) Ocean to the Scene.
+    - Add Physical Open Water (POW) Ocean to the Scene.
     - Enable Physical Starlight and Atmosphere (PSA) and enable it in the scene.